 - The open angle glaucoma, and

 There are many subsets of glaucoma within these two classes and we will over time explore these subsets.
-Treatment for the open angle glaucomas also known as Primary Open Angle Glaucoma (POAG) usually starts with medications in the form of eyedrops.
-We call these medications ‘topical” because they are applied directly to the eye and not by the oral route which most medications are administered.
+Treatment for open-angle glaucomas also known as Primary Open Angle Glaucoma (POAG) usually starts with medications in the form of eye drops.
+We call these medications ‘topical” because they are applied directly to the eye and not by the oral route to which most medications are administered.

 Treatment for the Narrow-Angle Glaucomas (NAG) involves the initial treatment with a laser surgery performed as an out-patient procedure.
 This procedure is called a Laser Peripheral Iridotomy (LPI).
 For many patients, the laser treatment is then followed by long-term treatment with the same topical medications used to treat open-angle glaucomas.